-Parent Documents and Information
+Parent Links & Documents

 With all of the new technology and online resources RTA has purchased over the last few years, we felt it was important to create a guide to help parents navigate through all of it.
 This handbook will help you find your childs classroom pages, and other RTA provided resources such as Type to Learn 4, Online textbooks and more.
 Click to download the handbook PARENT HANDBOOK 3-11-2021.pdf

 One hundred years ago Alice McLellan Birney said, "Let us have no more croaking as to what cannot be done; let us see what can be done, and above all see that it is done."
 That brisk philosophy still drives the PTA today.
 While the methods may change to make us more responsive to the demands of an electronic era, the underlying principle does not.

 To support the Robert Treat Academy Charter School and its students.

 To bring into closer relation the home and the school, that parents and teachers may cooperate intelligently in the education of children and youth.

 - To develop between educators and the general public such united efforts as will secure for all children and youth the highest advantages in physical, mental, and social education.

 The Parent Council (PC) is committed to increasing parental involvement in support of Robert Treat Academy Charter faculty, staff, and students.
 Research indicates parent support helps to provide the best learning environment possible for students to be academically successful.
 And we think that's important.

 Get Involved with the RTA PARENT COUNCIL.